KeyboardKit/KeyboardKit/README.md

 https://github.com/KeyboardKit/KeyboardKit.git
 ```

-KeyboardKit must then be linked to all targets that mean to use it.
+KeyboardKit must then be linked to all targets that will use it.